Nitrux/nx-apphub/README.md

 - `downgrade` → Downgrade one or more installed applications.
 - `search` → Search for specific applications.
 - `show` → Show installed applications.

-- `build` → Build an AppImage from a YAML file.
-    - _♦ Information: The command "build" is exposed to allow users to test YAML files before adding them to the curated apps repository._
+> _♦ Information: The command "build" is exposed to allow users to build AppImages locally._

+- `build` → Build an AppImage from a local YAML file.
+  - `--appdir-lint` → Debug missing shared libraries in an AppImage

 To create a YAML file for NX AppHub CLI please see the [Wiki](https://github.com/Nitrux/nx-apphub/wiki).